preciofishbone/OmniaDocsG2/pages/page-collections/index.rst

 Set default values for a Page Type
 --------------------------------------
 In Omnia 6.8 and later you can set default values for the Page Types that has been added to the Page Collection.
+Any changes you do applies to the active Page Collection only.

 1. Click the pen for the Page Type.